Typical Problems the Wrong Pump Can Cause Your Process

 FDA regulations state that food contact surfaces need to be smooth, free of cracks and crevices, non-absorbent, cleanable, non-toxic and corrosion resistant to ensure that no food or bacteria can harbour and contaminate the product.
 300-grade stainless steel is an example of an FDA approved material.

-If your pump is costing you time, money and imperfect product, you are likely to have a wrong pump for your application.
-This means that it might be time to consider a new pump that is more suitable for your process.
-To find out how you can you can make your process more efficient and save on costly downtime and pump mantaince, speak to us today.
+To find out how you can you can make your process more efficient and save on costly downtime and pump maintenance, speak to us today.